Oczywsziysya/fem-four-card-feature-section/README.md

-# Frontend Mentor - Four card feature section solution
+# Frontend Mentor - Four card feature section solution (Flexbox version)

 This is a solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
 ## Table of contents